BRU Launched a campaign for a Low-Income Fare on March 18th, 2016. Pictures and video here.

 Last Friday of the Month Membership Activity:

 We rotate between membership meetings, popular education, and social activities.
-Check out our frequently updated Facebook page for updates!
+Come one come all!

 We welcome all bus riders and allies to build justice-making relationships, learn about our rights and public transportation, and mobilize to improve TriMet Bus service through funding and equitable policies.
 Be a part of a group working to empower and be powerful in support of our rights and concerns as bus riders.